MiraLindroos/Time-management-app/README.md

 🔥The app stores data in Firestore, supports PDF report generation, and is deployed on Firebase Hosting.

+🔍Only a few selected **code snippets** from the app are included here to give a **glimpse** of the implementation and project structure.

 # Features
 📂 Managing projects
 ⏱️ Adding workhours and kilometers